inveniosoftware/invenio/docs/admin/bibupload-admin-guide.rst

 The batchuploader daemon mode is intended to be a bibsched task for document or metadata upload.
-The parent directory where the daemon will look for folders ``metadata`` and ``documents`` must be specified in the invenio configuration file.
+The parent directory where the daemon will look for folders ``metadata`` and ``documents`` must be specified in the Invenio configuration file.

-An example of how directories should be arranged, considering that invenio was installed in folder ``/opt/invenio`` would be:
+An example of how directories should be arranged, considering that Invenio was installed in folder ``/opt/invenio`` would be:

 ::